top of page

 The building was damaged by fire and demolished in 1897.
 All that remained of Kafka’s birthplace was the front doorway, surmounted by a balcony parapet, which was incorporated into the Neo-Baroque replacement.
 A bronze memorial bust by Czech sculptor Karel Hladík was put up in 1965, after the communist leadership lifted its ban on Kafka, ahead of the Prague Spring.

-Franz Kafka, Tagebücher
+Franz Kafka, Diaries

-Franz Kafka, Aphorismen
+Franz Kafka, Aphorisms

 Franz Kafka Ein Leben in Prag Vitalis